 When it comes to THC, detoxing is the process of abstaining from the consumption of cannabis to ultimately flush it from your system.
 The length of time it takes to complete the process depends on a variety of factors, with your level of usage top of the list.
 The detox process could lead to side effects such as anxiety, insomnia, reduction in appetite, headaches, and irritability.

 Abstinence alone won’t help you pass a drug test.
 By their very nature, these tests are designed to surprise you, so don’t expect to have much time to prepare, if any.
 This is a catastrophe for regular cannabis users.
-Even if you use marijuana once, it is likely to stay in your system for up to eight days.
+Even if you use marijuana once, it could stay in your system for up to eight days.

-In extreme cases, excessive consumption of water can lead to hyperhydration.
-This in turn leads to electrolyte imbalance disease and, in very rare instances, death!
-If you dilute your urine too much, it will have a low specific gravity and creatinine level; both of which are picked up during the testing process.
+However, in extreme cases, excessive consumption of water can lead to hyperhydration, or ‘water intoxication.’
+This, in turn, leads to electrolyte imbalance disease and, in sporadic instances, death!
+If you dilute your urine too much, it will have a low specific gravity and creatinine level, both of which are picked up during the testing process.

-Also, only 20% of THC is expelled from your body via urine.
-Approximately 15% is excreted via other bodily fluids such as sweat, while 65% is removed via fecal matter.
-In other words, you’re better off taking laxatives instead of drinking lots of water, but that’s another bad move!
+Also, your body only expels 20% of THC via urine.
+Approximately 15% is excreted via other bodily fluids such as sweat; fecal matter removes 65%.
+In other words, you’re better off taking laxatives instead of drinking lots of water, but that’s another wrong move!

 Myth: Synthetic Urine is the Answer

-Do you really think that a trained lab technician with years of urine analysis testing is going to be fooled by chicken broth?
+Do you think that a trained lab technician with years of urine analysis testing is going to be fooled by chicken broth?
 If the smell alone doesn’t give away the game, the chemical analysis will catch you.
-It’s a similar story with synthetic urine; while sellers claim they have perfectly matched the chemical formula for human urine, they are lying!
+It’s a similar story with synthetic urine; while sellers claim they have correctly matched the chemical formula for human urine, they are usually lying!